sage-code/maj/verbs.md

 # Some verbs

-All verbs are 4 character long and can be terminate with "a".
+All verbs are 4 character long and can be terminate with "u".

-Format of the verb can be:

-* VCVa :common
-* CVCa :start with a consonant
-* CCVa :start with two consonants
-* VCCa :contains two consonants

 **Level 1**